Amazon's Black Friday 2018 deals are here!

 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

-Discuss: Black Friday 2018 Amazon deals available now: Roku, Fire TV, $199 Alexa sound bar, Recast DVR, Fire tablets, Fire TV Cube, Blink cameras and more
+Discuss: Black Friday 2018 Amazon deals: $20 Echo Dot, $69 Echo, Roku, Fire TV, Recast DVR, Fire tablets, Fire TV Cube, Blink cameras and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.